Enuff Z'nuff discography

-American rock band Enuff Z'Nuff currently has 18 studio albums, 5 live albums, and 5 compilations for a total of 28 official albums.
+American rock band Enuff Z'Nuff currently has 18 studio albums, 6 live albums, and 5 compilations for a total of 29 official albums.
 Their highest charting singles were "Fly High Michelle" and "New Thing" from their 1989 self-titled release.
 A 3-disc compilation of previously unreleased material, Never Enuff, was released by Cleopatra Records in August 2021.
-Enuff Z'Nuff's latest studio release of new material, named Xtra Cherries, will be released in July 2025.
-It will be their 5th consecutive album with Chip Z'Nuff on lead vocals.
+Enuff Z'Nuff's latest studio release of new material, named Xtra Cherries, came out in July 2025.
+This became their 5th consecutive album with Chip Z'Nuff on lead vocals.